Modern technology makes robotic surgery safer than ever

 In 2000, the da Vinci Surgical System blazed a new trail by becoming the first robotic surgery system approved by the Food and Drug Administration (FDA) for general laparoscopic surgery.
 The technique was rapidly adopted by hospitals across the United States and Europe for use in the treatment of a wide range of conditions.

 Fast-forward to today, and robotic-assisted technology has only gotten better and broader in the scope of conditions it can treat.

 "Five to eight years ago, people didn't know about robotic-assisted surgery.
-People thought robots were just used to put cars together in Detroit," said Joel McClurg, MD, an orthopedic surgeon with Reid Health.
+People thought robots were just used to put cars together in Detroit," said Mario Lee, MD, an orthopedic surgeon with Reid Health.
 "It's amazing how much robotics have infiltrated all of medicine.
 It's an idea whose time has come."

 Advantages of robotic-assisted surgery

 Surgeons who use robotic systems have found that, for many procedures, it enhances control, flexibility and precision during the operation, as compared to traditional surgical methods.
 Robotic surgery enables surgeons to better see the surgical site, and surgeons are able to perform delicate or complex procedures that might have been extremely difficult or even impossible with other methods.
 It's important to note robotic-assisted surgery is always performed by an experienced surgeon.

 The Mayo Clinic lists the following additional advantages of robotic-assisted surgery:

 - Fewer complications, such as surgical site infection

 - Small, less noticeable scars

 Similar to conventional open surgery, there is a small risk of infection and other complications with robotic-assisted surgery.